 “Writing things down appears to help us remember the important stuff, and that the better our notes are the more likely we are to remember.”
 Dustin Wax for Lifehack

-Just before the meeting, you’ll grab one of the company-supplied business notebooks or even your own business diary and head in.
+Just before the meeting, you’ll grab one of the company-supplied business notebooks or even your own teacher diary and head in.
 The door will close and over the next half-hour, hour, or even perhaps several entire hours – you’ll be listening to the chair, or a special presentation or report, as well as contributions from other colleagues.
 Attempting to listen ‘Actively’ (as opposed to just hearing the words being said, actually processing and mentally cataloguing the incoming information) starts some (millions) of neurons firing in your brain, attempting to mentally record and prioritise every key point, or even every word!
 However the key failure of just attempting to remember by listening carefully is that your memory is notorious for not being very intuitive with what is important, and what isn’t.
 Some people find it very difficult to learn names, for example – which is important in the real world, but for those affected, their subconscious deems it worthless information…

 Enter the pen and business diary organiser.